phoenix850508/livescore-production/README.md

 This side project is built for sports fans to subscribe their favorite teams, and get real-time match information on all sports.

-Currently this project is still on the fly, therefore, the score shown may not be correct on the day.
-However, as I'm really excited to build this project, soon the APIs will be connected, and all the dummy data will be removed in all pages.
+Currently this project is still on the fly, therefore, currently only NBA data is connected in real-time.
+However, as I'm really excited to build this project, soon all the APIs will be connected, and the dummy data will be removed in all pages.

 [The App is in production on heroku](https://livescore-83864383907c.herokuapp.com)
 <br />(currently mlb games only available on 2023/07/18 as it's in dummy data)